hpoit/MLN.jl/README.md

 [Tutorials](http://kenyajl.readthedocs.org/en/latest/#tutorials) | [Documentation](http://kenyajl.readthedocs.org/) | [Release Notes](NEWS.md) | [Roadmap](https://github.com/hpoit/Kenya.jl/issues/1)

-Kenya is a distributed [Markov Logic Network](https://en.wikipedia.org/wiki/Markov_logic_network) for [Julia](http://julialang.org/), inspired by the works of Pedro Domingos, Stanford's Tuffy and Felix, Hélène Papadopoulos, and a few others.
+MLN is a distributed [Markov Logic Network](https://en.wikipedia.org/wiki/Markov_logic_network) for [Julia](http://julialang.org/), inspired by the works of Pedro Domingos, Stanford's Tuffy and Felix, Hélène Papadopoulos, and a few others.

-Kenya is a unified learner, and can learn broadly or narrowly from any application.
+MLN is a unified learner, and can learn broadly or narrowly from any application.

 Key points will be listed after some code is done.